 …What Makes Me Human and Not Just a Therapist?

 When I’m not working, I can be found running my children to various sporting and social events just like any other parent!
-I own three dogs-one is old and grumpy, one is old and sweet, and our newest four legged baby is Lacey, a rescue in training of being my partner in crime at the office as a Therapy Dog.
-I enjoy sunny weather, reading, exercising, Notre Dame Football (Go Irish!), and adventuring with my family and friends.
+I own two dogs-one is old and sweet and our four legged baby is Lacey, a rescue in training of being my partner in crime at the office as a Therapy Dog.
+I enjoy sunny weather, reading, being active, Notre Dame Football (Go Irish!), and adventuring with my family and friends.
+My favorite part of being my own boss is wearing whatever I want, which is usually a pair of jeans and a ND t-shirt.
 I am thrilled to raising my kids in my hometown now that our active duty military adventures have come to a close.